jc-bao/diffuser-control-tutorial/README.md

 \end{aligned}
 $$

+Possible issue: the distribution is pushing out the distribution of the data, which is not what we want.

+**classifier-free method**

-2. classifier-free method: does not need to train a classifier to get the guidance function, now two terms can be interpreted as unconditional score and conditional score.
+Does not need to train a classifier to get the guidance function, now two terms can be interpreted as unconditional score and conditional score.

 $$
 \begin{aligned}